When you are experiencing JOY, what is your response? Do you do a happy dance? Jump for joy? High five someone near? Throw a party?

 In humility, we must accept that we are no different today.
 We too need to choose to be humble.
 Today we need to be determined to wait on God.
 Today we need to be willing to learn.
 Today we need to bow to God’s will and God’s ways.
 Today, we need to choose the positive actions of

 Pam Farrel is a woman redeemed by God, a woman who knows that apart from the power of the Creator, she would be a “hot mess”.
 She is grateful that God gives her the privelege to write and speak to encourage and equip people to live “Love-Wise” .
 She is also grateful for Bill, her husband of 38 years, with whom she wrote the devotional today’s blog comes from: A Couples’ Journey With God.
 (Harvest House)

 Today, we live in a society where everyone seems to think they should be in charge.
-The easy access to technology makes everyone feel like their unreserarched opinion is as important as any expert who might have spent his or her life studying and preparing to serve and help society.
+The easy access to technology makes everyone feel like their unresearched opinion is as important as any expert who might have spent his or her life studying and preparing to serve and help society.
 We have a selfie society and a rising rate of narcissism.
-The vast polulation have crowned themselves king.
+The vast population have crowned themselves king.

 Before we can be a great leader, we must first learn to be a great follower.

 I often share with my mentees the illustration of a turtle on the fence post.
 I ask,”If you see a turtle on the fence post what should you ask?”